acoinfo/vsoa-python/README.md

 # VSOA Client Object
 ## client.connected

-Whether the current client is connected to the server.
+Whether the current client is connected to the server.(`bool` type)

 ## client.onconnect